ofrisberg/HomeControl/README.md

 # HomeControl

-Collaborative work by Simon and Olle
+Collaborative work by Simon and Olle2

 ## Usage